 Minneapolis, Minnesota, United States

+Resolution of clinical signs and symptoms present at baseline: The macrophage activation syndrome (MAS) clinical activity will be measured on a visual analog scale (VAS) 10 cm.
 Resolution of clinical signs and symptoms present at baseline: The MAS clinical activity will be measured on a visual analog scale (VAS) 10 cm.
-Resolution of clinical signs and symptoms present at baseline: The MAS clinical activity will be measured on a visual analog scale (VAS) 10 cm.
 Clinical signs will be considered as resolved if VAS is below or equal to 1/10.
-And Normalization of laboratory parameters relevant to MAS, as follows: WBC above LLN platelet count above LLN LDH below 1.5 ULN ALT below 1.5 ULN AST below 1.5 ULN fibrinogen higher than 100 mg/dL ferritin levels decreased by at least 80 % from values at screening or baseline (whichever is higher) or below 2000 ng/ml, whichever is low
+And Normalization of laboratory parameters relevant to MAS, as follows: WBC above LLN, platelet count above LLN, LDH below 1.5 ULN, ALT below 1.5 ULN, AST below 1.5 ULN, fibrinogen higher than 100 mg/dL, ferritin levels decreased by at least 80 % from values at screening or baseline (whichever is higher) or below 2000 ng/ml, whichever is lower

 Time frame: 8 weeks